grokify/ringcentral-content/docs/integrations/manageengine/self_service_password_sms.md

 1. Select the `Webhooks by Zapier` app.
 1. Select `Catch Hook: Wait for a new POST, PUT, or GET to a Zapier URL.` for the action.
 1. Click `Continue` on the Set up page, and do not enter anything in the `Pick off a Child Key` option.
-1. Use the webhook provided and send a GET request matching the one ManageEngine will provide, e.g. `https://zapier.com/hooks/catch/111111/222222/`
+1. Use the webhook provided and send a `GET` request matching the one ManageEngine will provide, e.g. `https://zapier.com/hooks/catch/111111/222222/`.
+It is important to use a `GET` request because Zapier does not make query string parameters available to `POST` webhooks.
 1. Upon a successful test, optionally click the `view your hook` link to see the parameters you posted.
 If your ManageEngine URL used a template like `?mobileNumber=%mobNo%&message=%message` in Zapier you should see the `querystring__mobileNumber` and `querystring__message` parameters.
 Then click `Continue`.

 ### 3) Set up the RingCentral SMS Action